Speak Confidently in English: Practical Strategies for Professionals

 You have a great idea in a meeting.
 You know what you want to say, but when it's your turn to speak, you hesitate and search for words.

 Have you been in this situation?
-This situation is actually more common than you think.
+This scenario is more common than you might think.

 "My grammar must be perfect before I speak."